mvemjsunp/portfolio/about.md

 ---

 Before discovering my passion for interaction design and UX, I studied nutrition and sociology in college.
-I also spent about 12 years working in the service industry (an experience I try to recommend to any young person) in hotels, restaurants, and video stores.
+I also spent about 12 years working in the service industry in hotels, restaurants, and video stores.

 In my spare time, I like playing <a href="https://stardewvalley.net/" target="_blank">simulation</a> and <a href="http://store.steampowered.com/app/57690/Tropico_4/" target="_blank">city-building</a> videogames, listening to podcasts about <a href="https://userdefenders.com/" target="_blank">design</a>, <a href="http://www.radiolab.org/" target="_blank">science</a>, <a href="https://99percentinvisible.org/" target="_blank">and</a> <a href="https://www.gimletmedia.com/reply-all" target="_blank">technology</a>, and <a href="https://instagram.com/{{ site.instagram_username| cgi_escape | escape }}" target="_blank">Instagramming vegan food</a>.

+## Skills

+- Low- to high-fidelity wireframes and mockups
+- User research
+- Design specifications
+- Synthesizing research
+- Interaction flows
+- Interactive prototypes
+- Establishing & enforcing design standards
+- Mentorship
+- UX team leadership
+- Front-end development

+## Software & tools

+- Balsamiq
+- Browser dev tools
+- Google Analytics
+- Illustrator
+- InDesign
+- InVision
+- Notion
+- Photoshop
+- Sketch
+- Sublime Text
+- Xmind
+- Zeplin
+- HTML
+- CSS
+- ColdFusion
+- JavaScript / jQuery
+- Java
+- Git / SVN
+- PHP
+- SQL

+## Principles

+#### Be scrappy, resourceful, and persistent in my quest to understand the user.
+  Be alert for any and all potential resources for gathering user data, including website analytics, bug reporting systems, industry research reports, support center logs, product reviews, and industry conferences.

+#### Developers, QA, and stakeholders are my users too.
+  I strive to always remember the challenges I faced when I was a developer, and this helps me maintain empathy for the developers on my team.
+I make extra efforts to provide complete but concise UI specifications and other documents for developers and QA testers, and to present designs effectively to stakeholders.

+#### Consistency eases complexity. -- or Consistency > Simplicity
+  Technical and business users don't necessarily want their complex software to become simple. [...]

+## Get in touch

+[ resume link ]

+[ contact form ]

+[ social media links ]